 If if my body and skin were feeling replenished after being out in the sun and walking around a lot for most of the summer, a traveller would definitely benefit from this treatment.
 At $345, this treatment is definitely a treat (ha), but if you’re wanting to try out the Wedgewood spa, they have great #GetThrifty seasonal offerings.

 The Wedgewood Spa has catered to many celebrities visiting Vancouver, and I’m told that several are repeat customers.
-It’s no wonder – the facility is discreet but welcoming, providing a nice little oasis in the middle of the noisy downtown core.
-It’s the perfect place for some pampering – and perhaps to send someone there as a Christmas gift?
+It’s no wonder — the facility is discreet but welcoming, providing a nice little oasis in the middle of the downtown core.
+It’s the perfect place for some pampering, and perhaps the perfect idea for a Christmas present?

 Which brings me to the second half of this blog post…

-If you are in Canada, and prefer online shopping, you are possibly watching the Canada Post labour disruptions with an anxious eye.
-I know I am.
-So why not avoid the shipping stress (and having to go in a shop – unless you really want to!) and click to give the gift of an experience?
+Why not avoid shipping stress (and/or having to go in a shop — unless you really want to!) and click to give the gift of an experience?

-Here are some fun, practical, and/or unique experience gift ideas or ways to spend time with your loved ones this holiday season – which are also a really nice way to #shoplocal and support small businesses in your community — also to be a little more green this Christmas.
+Here are some fun, practical, and/or unique experience gift ideas or ways to spend time with your loved ones this holiday season.
+These are also a really nice way to #shoplocal and support small businesses in your community — also to be a little more green this Christmas.

-Cooking class – One of the Top 10 gifts I’ve ever been given was a cooking class.
+One of the Top 10 gifts I’ve ever been given was a cooking class.
 It’s also a fun couples’ or girls’ night activity.
 In Vancouver, I would recommend the Dirty Apron on Beatty Street or a class with my lovely friend Karen at Your Secret Chef.
 My friend Leeann also highly recommends the classes at Well Seasoned in Langley.
-If your giftee isn’t into cooking, maybe a hobby class (like guitar, etc)
+If your giftee isn’t into cooking, maybe another hobby class (like classical guitar).